myride-top/myride/readme.md

 ### TODO

-- possibility to show fullscreen photos in car details

 - share entire profile and not just one car

 - ability to like car if you're signed in